swarmstack/swarmstack/README.md

 ---

+(please ignore everything below for now, but this is what's coming):

+## Features a collection of ansible playbooks and a docker-compose stack that:
+- Tunes EL7 sysctls for optimal network performance
+- Optionally brings up HA ETCD cluster (used by Portworx for cluster metadata)
+- Optionally brings up HA Portworx PX-Dev storage cluster (used to replicate persistent container volumes across Docker nodes)
+- Optionally brings up a 3+ node docker swarm cluster
+- Deploys and configures a turn-key HA DevOps Docker swarm stack, based on Prometheus and various exporters, Alertmanager, Grafana and Grafana dashboards
+- Automatically prunes unused Docker containers / volumes / images from nodes

+---

 ## REQUIREMENTS:

 3 or more Enterprise Linux 7 (RHEL/CentOS) hosts _(baremetal / VM or a combination)_, with each contributing (1) or more additional virtual or physical _unused_ block devices to the storage cluster. _More devices = better performance_.